br-automation-com/Config-lib-AR/README.md

 <a name="Errors"></a>
 ## Error
-The sample generates the following list of error messages.
-All other error numbers are generated from included libraries that can be found in the Automation Studio help.
+The function returns the status of the command.
+This is busy (65535) while the command is running and 0 when the command was finished succesful.
+The function generates the following error codes.

 | No | Constant | Text |
 |---|---|---|